SoftCircuits/CsvParser/ReadMe.md

 }
 ```

-Notice that the example above still calls `CsvDataWriter.WriteHeaders()` and `CsvDataReader.ReadHeaders()`.
+Notice that the example above still calls `CsvWriter.WriteHeaders()` and `CsvReader.ReadHeaders()`.
 However, since the code has explicitly mapped all of the columns, this is just for the benefit of anyone viewing the file or maybe other software that must read it.
 It is completely unnecessary in the example above.
-Also notice that `false` is passed to `CsvDataReader.ReadHeaders()` because we do not want the library to use the headers to determine column order, etc. (If `true` is passed to `CsvDataReader.ReadHeaders()` here, it would override any existing `Index` and `Exclude` mapping properties.)
+Also notice that `false` is passed to `CsvReader.ReadHeaders()` because we do not want the library to use the headers to determine column order, etc. (If `true` is passed to `CsvReader.ReadHeaders()` here, it would override any existing `Index` and `Exclude` mapping properties.)

 ## CsvSettings Class